4 min read

 - loans which are not secured against your home

 - mail order catalogue bills

-To make sure you don’t fall behind with these bills you need to make the minimum payments due on them.
-If you then find you have some spare cash use this to pay off more of your most expensive debt.
-This will be the one which charges the most interest.
+If you can pay all your priority debts, and you have money left over once you’ve made the minimum payments and fixed instalments on your non-priority debts, you can use any spare cash to reduce your debts.
+The quickest way to do this is to pay off your most expensive debt first.
+This will be the one charging the highest interest.
 Don’t forget to check there are no penalties for making overpayments.
 Once you’ve cleared this debt then concentrate any overpayments on your next most expensive debt.

 The quicker you can pay off these debts the less interest you’ll end up paying and the sooner you’ll be out of debt.

 There are several free debt advice agencies which can help you listed below.
 Unlike debt management companies these organisations do not charge for their services leaving you with more money to pay off your debts.

 - National Debtline or call them on 0808 808 4000.
 They also have have a useful booklet ‘How to deal with debt (PDF)’

 - StepChange or call them on 0800 138 1111

 - PayPlan or call them on 0800 280 2816

 - Advice NI (Northern Ireland) or call them on 0800 028 1881